luctran23/blog-website/_posts/pizza-order.md

 # How to order pizza on the phone in English
 _Pizza worker 👳‍♂️:
-Thanks for calling Blue Moutain (name of a pizzeria).
+Thanks for calling Blue Moutain (name of a pizza parlor).
 This is Nick.
 How may I help you?

 _You: Hi, yes, I'd like to call in a pizza for delivery.